testing-library/testing-library-docs/docs/vue-testing-library/cheatsheet.md

 the string "Username", and will return the associated `input`.
 In case of not finding any, or finding more than one, it will throw an error.

-`queryAllByRole('nav')` will asynchronously look for all elements with a `role="nav"` attribute, and return an array with the results (or an empty array if no results were found).
+`queryAllByRole('nav')` will synchronously look for all elements with a `role="nav"` attribute, and return an array with the results (or an empty array if no results were found).